Ukraine's Poroshenko declares week-long ceasefire, warns rebels

 "Military action is continuing," government forces spokesman Vladyslav Seleznyov said.

-At the border crossing point of Izvarino on Friday, there was a two-kilometer tailback of cars, buses and minivans of people trying to cross into Russia to escape the fighting.
+At the border crossing point of Izvarino on Friday, there was a two-kilometre tailback of cars, buses and mini vans of people trying to cross into Russia to escape the fighting.
 Many vehicles were packed with bags and personal belongings, children's toys, water and food.

 "We dropped everything, our house and property.
 Packed whatever we could carry and now we're going to Moscow and further on," said Natalya Bryalkova, 45, from a small town near Luhansk which was the scene of heavy fighting this week.